ℹ️ The Auron SMS Server is now Auron Omni. Learn more here.

 LogFile property

 By default, LogFile holds an empty string and nothing is logged.
-If a valid file name is assigned to it, the SMS Component will write debug information to this file.
-Output data is written at the end of the file, the file is not cleared.
+If you assign a valid file name, the SMS Component writes debug information to this file.
+Output data is appended to the end of the file.

 Example: